 Stephen Blank, MD Principal Investigator

-“My caring and compassion for people shows through my ability to be fully present and listen to my patients.
+“My caring and compassion for people show through my ability to be fully present and listen to my patients.
 As my communication style is direct and clear, I connect easily with my patients.
-My patients know that they are heard and understood, and that their concerns are being addressed.”
+My patients know that they are heard and understood and that their concerns are being addressed.”

 A board-certified OB/GYN, Dr. Blank specializes in obstetrics, gynecology, high-risk obstetrics, infertility, laparoscopic surgery, PMS, and perimenopausal and menopausal medicine.
 He is a Fellow of the American College of Obstetricians and Gynecologists, and a Diplomate of the American Board of Obstetrics and Gynecology.
 He is an active member of the Georgia OB-GYN Society, The Medical Association of Georgia, and The North American Menopause Society.

 Dr. Blank is a past Chairman of the Department of OB/GYN at Northside Hospital.
 As an early proponent and advocate for the establishment of specialized women’s health care centers, he was instrumental in the development, design, and construction of Northside Hospital’s Women’s Center, acting as Lead Physician Liaison.
 The Women’s Center was constructed during his watch as Chairman of the OB/GYN Department.

 Dr. Blank believes that research is a vital part of healthcare.
 He has been a Lead Medical Investigator for Clinical Research Trials in Gynecology and Obstetrics for the past eight years.

 Dr. Blank and his wife reside in Northwest Atlanta.
 They are blessed with three sons, two daughters-in-law, and two grandsons.
 For relaxation and fun, he enjoys golfing, skiing, reading and spending time with his family.